Subu114/HANGMAN-STORY-MODE/README.md

     - Create, edit, and delete scenes.
 - **Upload Game Assets**:
     - Upload images such as home page backgrounds and login portal backgrounds via the Game Img Upload button.

+## User Guide

+### Registration and Sign-In

+1. **Register a new user**:
+    - Navigate to the Register page.
+    - Fill in the required details (note: the username must be unique).
+    - Submit the registration form.

+2. **Sign in with your credentials**:
+    - Navigate to the Sign In page.
+    - Enter your username and password.
+    - Click Sign In to access the user portal.

+### User Portal

+- **View Stats**: On the user portal, you can view your game statistics.
+- **Change Profile Picture**: Update your profile picture by clicking on the profile section.

+### Playing the Game

+1. **Click "Continue"** on the user portal to start the game.
+2. **Pre-Scene Story**: The first screen will show the pre-scene story, setting the stage for the game.
+3. **Scene Story**: Next, you’ll see the scene story, providing more context.
+4. **Clue**: A clue will be presented to help you guess the word in the hangman game.
+5. **Hangman Game**: Play the classic hangman game, guessing letters to complete the word.
+6. **Win/Lose Page**: After the game, you’ll see a screen indicating whether you won or lost.
+7. **Next Scene Page**: If there are more scenes, you’ll be directed to the next scene.
+8. **Next Level Page**: If the current scene ends, you’ll move on to the next level.

 ## Screenshots